puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 username: **root**
 password: **puppet**

 Once you're logged in, feel free to take a look around.
-You will see the Learning VM is fairly typical of a Unix-based operating system, essentially containing a filesystem populated with many of the usual directories.
-You should be aware though, some services are running in the background, including the SSH service you're using to access this Learning VM from your own terminal.
+You will see the Learning VM is fairly typical of a Unix-based operating system.
+You should be aware though, that some services are running in the background, including the SSH service you're using to access this Learning VM from your own terminal.

-We should give you a heads up; since you're logged in to the `root` account, which is garnished by the `uid => 0`, means you carry the mark of a _Superuser_.
+We should give you a heads up; since you're logged in to the `root` account, which is garnished by the `uid => 0`, you carry the mark of a _Superuser_.
 Your account gives you the ability to change just about anything you would like in this Learning VM, just as you would if you were tasked with administrating a machine.

 By following this Quest Guide, you will learn how Puppet allows you to use these privileges easily and effectively.

 ## What is Puppet?

 So what is Puppet, and why should you care?
-At a high level, Puppet manages your servers' configurations.
+At a high level, Puppet manages your machines' configurations.
 You describe your machine configurations in an easy-to-read declarative language, known as the Puppet DSL, and Puppet will bring your systems into the desired state and keep them there.

 *Puppet Enterprise* is a complete configuration management platform, with an optimized set of components proven to work well together.
 It combines Puppet (including a preconfigured production-grade puppet master stack), a web console for analyzing reports and controlling your infrastructure, powerful orchestration features, cloud provisioning tools, and professional support.